Louisiana Woman Blog

 10. Sift together flour, baking soda, salt, and corn starch in a medium bowl.

-11. Process oats in a food processor until broken up into small pieces, not into a fine flour, then stir into the sifted flour mixture.
+11. Process the oats in a food processor until they are broken up into small pieces, not into a fine flour, then stir them into the sifted flour mixture.

 13. Rough chop the macadamia nuts, leaving them in big chunks.